Fiori-Tracker/fioritracker.github.io/1909SPS08/installation/asis-info-steps.md

 ![](/res/managed-systems.png)

 For each managed system defined by column `System ID` provide respective `RFC destination` defined in Step 2 above.
 Leave the rest of the fields.
-They are updated with
+They are updated automatically on *Connection status check*.

 ## Step 4 - Check connection status